-Auburn University Montgomery also maintains offices located throughout Montgomery for some of its research centers.
+Auburn University Montgomery also maintains offices located throughout Montgomery for some of its research and training centers.
 The Office of University Outreach and the Center for Business and Economic Development are housed in the Montgomery Area Center for Entrepreneurial Development (Montgomery's Small Business Incubator).
 The Incubator, a Montgomery Area Chamber of Commerce facility on South Court Street, lies just south of downtown near west Montgomery.
-Both the Center for Government and Public Affairs and the Center for Advanced Technologies can be found in the Alabama TechnaCenter research park.
-The TechnaCenter is situated in east Montgomery approximately fives miles from the AUM campus.
+The Center for Government and Public Affairs, the Center for Advanced Technologies, and the Advanced Training Group can be found in the Alabama TechnaCenter research park.
+The TechnaCenter is situated in east Montgomery approximately five miles from the AUM campus.